API reference¶

 filtered subset.

-each source and each target column at most one partner.
-Pairs below
+each target column appears in at most one returned pair, with the

 threshold=None(default) uses the median of unique similarity scores as the cutoff, and the result is cached.- Passing an explicit